25 Teacher Hacks You Wish You Would Have Thought Of

 PICTURE SOURCE | APRIMARYKINDOFLIFE

-This is a brilliant way to organize school supplies.
+This is a great way to organize school supplies.
 Look closely and see that the supply caddies are color coded to match the scissors and the glue sticks.

-That way all the supplies have a home, and you can put the kids in charge of making sure they are all organized at the end of each school day.
+That way all the supplies have a home, and you can put the kids in charge of making sure they are all organized at the end of the day.

 Here are some rainbow desk caddies from Amazon if you want to steal this idea.